Welcome to today's edition of the Rush 24-7 podcast.

 It's on us to do a better job of communicating what we're trying to do.

-Well, why what a slither job that was.
+What a slither job that was.

-He tried he slithered out of that.
+He slithered out of that.

-Uh uh well, I can't describe how things in my life have slithered out of my control, but uh and and and keep it family-oriented, but I'm telling you that this is this is just uh it's he they didn't know what to be held account to this.
+Well, I can't describe how things in my life have slithered out of my control, and keep it family-oriented.

-Oh, that's not that's not not what I mean.
+Oh, that's not what I meant.

 You said this also last week.

-I'm sure senators on both sides of the aisle are being pounded By these talk radio people don't even know what's in the bill.
+I'm sure senators on both sides of the aisle are being pounded by these talk radio people, don't even know what's in the bill.

-They say, look, they know what's in the bill, the listeners know what's in the bill, and they don't like it.
+The listeners know what's in the bill, and they don't like it.

-As a matter of fact, I do talk radio in my own state in particular, but uh others, and I'm sure Diane does too.
+As a matter of fact, I do talk radio in my own state in particular, but others, and I'm sure Diane does too.

 And I explained that we were trying to improve a bad situation.

-And uh that's a summation of it.
+And that's a summation of it.

-So I ticked them off.
+So I took them off.

-He said, That's in there?
+He said, that's in there?

-I said, Yeah.
+I said, yeah.

 See, that's the point.

-Uh, and this is a complicated bill with a lot of moving parts.
+And this is a complicated bill with a lot of moving parts.

 Some of it I don't like.